miscing/cv/README.md

 A personal cv generator.
 Generates a cv based on github repository topics, so your cv will always reflect your current code.

 ## Cool features:
- - Prevents PDF pages from breaking content.
-Harder to implement than you'd think.
  - Select the parts you want to keep, then print as PDF.
 Keep all your CV versions in one place, customize for each job application.
- - As long as your github repository topics reflect the content, so will you CV.
+ - Make CV include all your newest github repositories.
  - Use YAML to easily configure, or generate a JSON using GUI.

 ## To use:
 1. Fork or otherwise copy this repository. (you may want to delete/rename/empty `cv.json` and `cv.yml`
 2. Configure with one of the two methods:
-   1. Use GUI in website and copy generated json to `cv.json`.
+   1. Use GUI in website and copy generated JSON to `cv.json`.
    2. Configure using YAML in cv.yml file, then run pipeline.

 ## Yaml syntax

 ### Top level:
 Top level items are used to construct the profile.
-On top of the reserved keywords in the table below all following sections have their own keyword, names after the section title.
+On top of the reserved keywords in the table below, all the following sections have their own keyword, keyword are same as section title (`- about`).

 | Keyword    | Input syntax              | Explanation                                                                                                       |
 |------------|---------------------------|-------------------------------------------------------------------------------------------------------------------|